Possible ways to help many autistic people find love?

 The most obvious way the autistic community could help us would be by making it easier for autistic people to meet other autistic people, as potential romantic partners as well as potential friends.
-This, of course, would be helpful only to those of us who want an autistic partner, which some of us do (usually on the grounds that an autistic partner similar enough to ourselves can understand us better than anyone else can) and some of us don't.
+This, of course, would be helpful only to those of us who want an autistic partner, which some of us do (usually because an autistic partner similar enough to ourselves can understand us better than anyone else can) but some of us don't.

-As I will explain in other sections below, there are some important ways that a better-developed autistic community could make it easier for autistic people to find NT partners too.
+As I will explain in other sections below, there are some important ways that a better-developed autistic community could make it easier for autistic people to find NT/allistic partners too.

 For those who do prefer an autistic partner, there already exist some dating sites/apps for autistic people, although they haven't yet gotten enough publicity to have lots of clients: